-Bamboo sheets have increasingly grown in popularity over the last few years due to its sustainability.
+Bamboo sheets have increasingly grown in popularity over the last few years due to their sustainability.
 Consumers are becoming eco-conscious in their purchasing and so bamboo products of all kinds are selling well.
 How do they compare against linen sheets?

-So, who wins in terms of bamboo vs. linen sheets?
+So, who wins in terms of bamboo vs linen sheets?
 Both bamboo and linen sheets rank highly for comfort and breathability.
 They are both soft, luxurious, and guaranteed to give you a good night’s sleep.
-Bamboo sheets are slightly more expensive but they are much more durable than linen, support good health and are much more favorable to the environment.
+Bamboo sheets are slightly more expensive but they are much more durable than linen, support good health, and are much more favorable to the environment.

 When deciding between bamboo and linen sheets you should consider all of the following points before making your purchase.

-Bamboo vs. Linen Sheets
+Bamboo vs Linen Sheets

 Comfort and Breathability